 Although OO has lots of problems, it is very successful in marketing and has risen to a dominant position over the years.
 Under social and market pressure, many colleges started using OO languages such as Java as their introductory language, replacing traditional procedural languages such as Pascal and functional languages such as Scheme.
 This in a large degree caused the students’ failure to learn the most essential concepts of programming.
 The only thing that OO emphasizes is code reusing, but how can you teach it to the students who can’t even write usable code, not to mention that code reusing is not really as important as some people believe.

-At both Cornell and Indiana, I have been a TA for introductory programming courses in Java.
-I did it for multiple semesters.
+At both Cornell and Indiana, I have been teaching assistant for introductory programming courses in Java.
 I still remember how confused the students were.
 Most of them had trouble understanding things such as the meaning of “this”, why everything needs to be put inside classes, why make every field private and use getters, the difference between a method and a static method, etc etc.

 In industry, OO hasn’t really proved its effectiveness with evidence.
 Good systems may be built in a “OO language”, but the code is often written by people who understand the problems of OO and don’t embrace “everything is an object” or “design patterns”.
 Good programmers usually use workarounds in OO languages and are essentially writing in a traditional procedural style combined with bits from functional programming.
 So some OO languages and their tools may be pretty widely used, but the OO style doesn’t really have much influence on the advancements of programming as a field.

 So what does this post has to say?
 A jihad against OO languages?
 Advocate functional programming?
 Neither.
 As I said, there is no such thing as an “OO language”, so where is the war?
 Every so-called OO language also contains good elements that it borrowed (or stole) from procedural languages or sometimes functional languages, so they are not completely useless.